One night while out on the road, I stepped into a small bar in an even smaller town to sip a beer and charge my dead phone.

-We got to chatting a bit and I mention I'm down from Humboldt, and he says he knows the guy that painted the Humboldt Surf Company sign years ago when they were on the plaza.
-I'm tripping cause he doesn’t even seem slightly familiar to me but he described the sign I painted pretty well.
+We got to chatting a bit and I mentioned I'm down from Humboldt, and he says he knows the guy that painted the Humboldt Surf Company sign years ago when they were on the plaza up there.
+I'm tripping out a bit because he doesn’t even seem slightly familiar to me, but he described the sign I painted pretty well.

-Once they wrapped up, I checked my phone and it was charged, checked my beer and it was empty, checked my social interaction comfort level and it was as non-existent as ever, so I promptly checked out for the night and hit the road at first light and arrived not too much later to this desolate beach I’d been wanting to explore for years.
-Up on the bluff looking back over this pristine piece of Califaornia that I’d never laid eyes on before, I noticed my van in the carpark, and I welcomed myself home.
+Once they wrapped up, I checked my phone and it was charged, checked my beer and it was empty, checked my social interaction comfort level and it was as non-existent as ever, so I promptly checked out for the night and retreated to the dark and quiet confines of my van parked in a residential neighborhood around the corner.

 I hit the road at first light, and arrived not too much later to this desolate beach I'd been wanting to explore for years.

 After a quick swim I walked up on the bluff to get a better view of this pristine piece of California that I'd never laid eyes on before.
 I noticed my van in the carpark, and this time I welcomed myself home.

 -Entry on June 29, 2016